nicolasbrunner/articles/mountainbike/backtothefuturedrivetrain.md

 ![Enjoying the ride](/assets/drivetrain/DSC02012.jpeg)

+## A little bit of modern drivetrain history

 To give a bit of context, I seriously started mountainbiking around 2010.
 At that point in time, I was a student and bought a used Lapierre Spicy with a 3x Shimano drivetrain.
 I didn’t really care about the drivetrain, I mean it simply kind of worked.
 But boy oh boy have we come far since.

 When Sram released their first 1x11 drivetrains, I was immediatly hooked.
 It made so much sense to the little engineer inside me: Reduce complexity and weight (byebye front derailleur).
 As a bonus, it also really improved the looks of the bike.
 At that point in time, I had an arrangement with the small Swiss bike manufacturer Transalpes and was quickly able to swing my leg over a test rig.
 I absolutely loved that drivetrain.
 It was reliable (I never had to adjust anything - not even cable tension), had ample range for me and was durable as fuck.
 The only small downside it had, was that I regularly dropped my chain.
 Coming from a 3x system, it was still an improvement.
 Over time, I owned different versions of Sram 1x drivetrains from X1 to XX1 and was very happy with all of them.
 So happy, that I never was really interested in the Japanese counterpart from Shimano.
 I rode it on various friends bikes and also liked it, but seeing how fast friends went through their chains and cassettes, I was never tempted.
 Yes, those higher-end Sram cassettes are eye-watering expensive, but they just never seem to wear out.